GLA Quick Subscribe

 As we do each year, Writer’s Digest is putting on some awesome (and HUGE) writers conferences on both coasts of the country.
 These conferences bring together writers from all over the country, and lead to all kinds of good things, like signing with agents, meeting your writer friends for life, keeping your finger on the pulse of the industry, and/or simply recharging your writing bat.
 Read on for more info.
 We hope to see you there.
 (The NYC event is from Aug.
 1-3, 2014, while the LA event is from Aug 15-17, 2014.)
 Read more

+If you live anywhere near the Minnesota area and are looking to get writing instruction as well as pitch agents & editors, then keep reading.
 Coming up fast on September 6, 2014 is my appearance at the Minnesota Writing Workshop.
 (This is my first time teaching in Minnesota, so I am pumped.)
 This is a special one-day “How to Get Published” writing workshop on Sept.
 6, 2014, at Subtext Books in St. Paul, MN.
 In other words, it’s one day full of classes and instruction designed to give you the best advice concerning how to get your writing & books published.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres and writers for all age groups are welcome.
 Read more

 Live Near Cincinnati?
 Learn About Writing & Publishing For Free at the Downtown Library on July 15, July 22 and July 29